From 2014 to 2016 we were one of 15 European partners in a EU-funded research initiative, Credits4Health.

 Although similar networks existed in North America and within some individual European countries, at the time of the project there weren’t networks linking digital health and behaviour change professionals across Europe and across sectors.
 Collaborative opportunities were being missed, with much siloing of digital health and behaviour change efforts.

 As part of our efforts to create a sustainable network, management of the CBC Digi-hub transitioned in January 2017 entirely to UCL CBC.
-To become a member of the digi-hub, visit UCL CBC’s website and join the group on LinkedIn.
+To become a member of the digi-hub, visit UCL CBC’s website and join the LinkedIn group.